Data Check for Tables with Different Schema or Table Names

 If

-in the upstream, but no rule matches the schema, sync-diff-inspector will add a new ruleschema -> _no__exists__db_
+schemain the upstream, but no rule matches the schema, sync-diff-inspector will add a new ruleschema -> _no__exists__db_to the table router.
+After that, sync-diff-inspector will treat the tableschemaas the table_no__exists__db_.

 - If there is no schema